ritapiatrouskaya-source/Transaction-Data-Cleaning-Analysis-Project/README.md

 ## 🛠️ Data Cleaning Approach

-Instead of applying generic fixes, decisions were made based on context:
+Instead of applying generic rules, cleaning decisions were based on context:

 ### 🔹 Identifiers